knxyzkn/blockchain-developer-bootcamp-final-project/README.md

 1. **Charity Organization**: Initiate transfer of funds from smart contract to org's address for a given category pool.
 2. **Admin**: Implement on UI the ability to update names of category pools.
-3. **Data Feeds**: Implement Chainlink's ETH/USD data feeds.
-Attempted in both Solidity and Web3.js, but unsuccessful.
+3. **Data Feeds**: Implement Chainlink's ETH/USD data feeds for real-time conversion rates.
+Attempted in Solidity and Web3.js, but unsuccessful.

 ## Dapp Architecture